Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/hai/request-summarizer.md

 ### Where to find it
-In any request record, you'll see the new Request Summary box.
-Simply click the HAi icon on the right-hand side to generate the request summary.
+In any request record, you'll see the new HAi Overview box.
+Simply click the HAi icon on the right-hand side to generate the request overview including the summary.
 <img src="/_books/servicemanager-user-guide/images/hai_logo_small.png" alt="Hornbill Ai" width="50px"></img>

 ### How to use it

 1.
 Open a request record.
-Go to the *Request Summary* area and click the HAi icon.
+Go to the *HAi Overview* area and click the HAi icon.
 <img src="/_books/servicemanager-user-guide/images/hai_request_summarizer_1.png" alt="Hornbill Request Summarizer"></img>

 2.
-OpenAI generates the content.
+HAi generates the content.
 Review and edit the content and then save by clicking the icon in the bottom right corner.
 The summary will be automatically date and time stamped.
 <img src="/_books/servicemanager-user-guide/images/hai_request_summarizer_2.png" alt="Hornbill Request Summarizer"></img>